-• Step four: The LA TIG developed appropriate strategic restoration alternatives that logically combine restoration approaches and techniques exemplified by the projects that passed through the screening of step three.
+- Step three: The LA TIG screened the list of projects from step two using a set of screening criteria focused on applicability to this SRP/EA. - Step four: The LA TIG developed appropriate strategic restoration alternatives that logically combine restoration approaches and techniques exemplified by the projects that passed through the screening of step three.

 The goal was to identify a reasonable range of options for compensating the public for injuries to Louisiana's wetlands, coastal, and nearshore habitat in the Barataria Basin and to the injured resources that benefit from these habitats.
-Identification and evaluation of feasible alternatives meets the requirements of both OPA an NEPA and their implementing regulations.
+Identification and evaluation of feasible alternatives meets the requirements of both OPA and NEPA and their implementing regulations.

-The LA TIG identified four strategic alternatives that, with the exception of natural recovery, meet the SRP/EA's purpose and need "to restore ecosystem-level injuries in the Gulf of Mexico through restoration of critical wetland, coastal, and nearshore habitat resources and services in the Barataria Basin."
+The LA TIG identified four strategic alternatives that, with the exception of natural recovery, meet the SRP/EA's purpose and need "to restore ecosystem-level injuries in the Gulf of Mexico through restoration of critical wetlands, coastal, and nearshore habitat resources and services in the Barataria Basin."
 The four alternatives are as follows: